naturalis/nba-docs/content/index.md

 weight: 0
 ---

+## <span style="color:red">**WARNING 2018-08-22: NBA and PURL services are currently offline due to problems with the database backend.
+We are working on a solution to this problem.**</span>

 Welcome to the user documentation of the Netherlands Biodiversity Data services - a collection of public services for retrieving biodiversity related data from one of the largest natural history collections in the world, present at the [Naturalis Biodiversity Center](http://www.naturalis.nl) in Leiden, the Netherlands.